 Are you worried that you can't share your experiences with anyone else on a solo trip?
 Think again -- backpackers know that they can connect with fellow travelers and locals along the way.
 Travel solo like a backpacker and you may just make a few friends you wouldn't have met if you weren't going it alone.

 You'll easily meet other travelers at hostels and at bed and breakfasts, both of which often encourage activities and interaction among their guests.
-For example, Hostel Inn, a chain of hostels located in South America, offers tango lessons, Spanish classes, city tours and other activities at select locations.
+For example, Hostel Inn, a chain of hostels located in South America, offers pub crawls, tango show outings, bike tours, city tours and other activities at select locations.
 Unlike most hotels, hostels typically have common areas where chess games, Scrabble, Ping-Pong or lengthy conversations with other travelers take place.
 Even if you happen to be the oldest one in the room, don't look at your fellow guests as immature travelers with whom you have nothing in common.
 You have plenty in common -- including your desire to save money, your keen sense of adventure, your capable storytelling abilities and, of course, your love of travel.

 For more information on solo travel, read Single Travel: Tips for Going Solo.